TykTechnologies/tyk-kubernetes/README.md

 # FAQ

-## Which services does this setup exposes?
+## Which services does this setup expose?

 The `tyk-gateway` and `tyk-dashboard` services are publicly exposed, using load balanced IPs provisioned by Google Cloud Platform.
 See the `type` key in `tyk/services/tyk-dashboard.yaml` and `tyk/services/tyk-gateway.yaml`.
 For more advanced setups you may check [this guide](https://cloud.google.com/container-engine/docs/tutorials/http-balancer).